WillDavies830/PJC/README.md

 ### Starting and ending a race.
-In my main application app.js on line 350 and 475 you will find my startRace() and endRace() functions.
+In my main application app.js on line 350 and 475 you will find my startRace() and endRace() methods.
 The user cannot start a race when offline as this would be overly complex so there is a check in place.
 However a user can end a race when offline, the timer is stopped only locally and the PUT request to the server is done once the user is back online.
 In both methods I use if() statements to disable and enable buttons for better usability and to prevent unwanted errors.
 This is another core feature of my application as it is necessary for users to be able to start and end races on a timer app!